shinkiseki/MorePortraitsInAzure/README.md

 *   **[NEW!]
 Franz (6/6)**
 *   **[NEW!]
 Oscar (3/3)**
 *   **[NEW!]
 Bennet (2/2)**
+*   ???
+(0/2)
+*   Note: Douglas wears a special outfit not present in Akatsuki no Kiseki for a few scenes in Azure.
+As such, he will not have portraits in those scenes, so as to not show him wearing the wrong outfit in his portraits.
 *   Note: Duvalie was previously included as part of Akatsuki Portraits in Azure.
 However, she has portraits by default as part of the NISA release of Azure.
 Because of this, the More Portraits in Azure mod does not include any changes to Duvalie.

 ## Gameplay screenshots